 The Giro’s importance to Wilier is two-fold.
 The oxygen of publicity is vital to any commercial enterprise and Wilier is no exception.
 Additionally, the input of Lampre-ISD’s riders draws heavily on their experience in the Giro.
 “We receive feedback and change things.
 We say the frame is their office.
 We stay in our chair for eight hours a day; they ride a bike for up to eight hours a day.
 The frame is very important and we work closely with them,” says Salomoni.

 Wilier, he believes, is perhaps alone in making (at significant expense) individual carbon moulds to produce a bespoke frame for each of Lampre-ISD’s riders.

 “We are probably one of the few companies who produce different geometry frames for the professionals,” he says.
 “The professionals normally ride a Cento Uno.
 We sell this frame in normal sizes.
 For the professionals, we build extra moulds with a longer top tube and lower head tube.”

-Only the team’s joint leaders, Scarponi and 2004 Giro champion, Damiano Cunego, ride the super light Zero 7, a machine which in production form fails to meet the UCI’s minimum weight limit of 6.8kg.
+Only the team’s joint leaders, Scarponi, and 2004 Giro champion, Damiano Cunego, ride the super lightweight Zero 7, a machine which in production form fails to meet the UCI’s minimum weight limit of 6.8kg.

 As of writing, Scarponi is thirteenth on GC, one minute and 11 seconds off the lead; Cunego is a further three places and 13 seconds back.
 The race will finish again with a time trial in Milan.
 “The time on the general classement is especially made on the two time trials,” says Salomoni.
 “For the mountains, nobody loses or gains more than 20 seconds.
 If there was no time trial, the leader would win by 20 seconds.”